lin-stephanie/astro-antfustyle-theme/src/content/blog/recreating-current-pages.md

 >
 > The `/highlights` page displays remote images from `'cdn.bsky.app'`.
 The theme sets this domain in `SITE.imageDomains` so [Astro can optimize them](https://docs.astro.build/en/guides/images/#display-optimized-images-with-the-image--component) — feel free to change it if needed.

-> [!tip]- Use Astro loaders to fetch external data (may affect startup time)
+> [!tip]- Use Astro build-time loaders to fetch external data (may affect startup time)
 >
-> `blueskyPostsLoader` and `feedLoader` (below) are both [Astro loaders](https://docs.astro.build/en/reference/content-loader-reference/#what-is-a-loader).
+> `blueskyPostsLoader` and `feedLoader` (below) are both [build-time loaders](https://docs.astro.build/en/reference/content-loader-reference/#build-time-loaders).
 Built with the [Content Loader API](https://docs.astro.build/en/reference/content-loader-reference/), Astro loaders enable seamless data fetching from various sources as content collections.
 This API was first introduced in [Astro 4.14](https://astro.build/blog/astro-4140/#experimental-content-layer-api) and became stable in [Astro 5](https://astro.build/blog/astro-5/#content-layer).
 >
 > Starting in Astro 5, the dev server address is shown only after external resources are loaded and content is synced.
-Using Astro loaders may delay server startup.
+Using build-time loaders may delay server startup.
+>
+> Starting in [Astro 6](https://astro.build/blog/astro-6/#live-content-collections), you can create [live content collections](https://docs.astro.build/en/guides/content-collections/#live-content-collections) with [live loaders](https://docs.astro.build/en/reference/content-loader-reference/#live-loaders), which fetch content at request time (no rebuild).
+With [on-demand rendering](https://docs.astro.build/en/guides/on-demand-rendering/), use the plugins’ live loaders instead of build-time loaders.

 ### [`/photos`](../../photos/)